iltommi/qdb-documentation/source/api/cpp.rst

         :param operations_count: Size of the array, in entry count

         :returns: The number of successful operations

-    .. cpp:function:: std::vector<std::string> prefix_get(const char * prefix, qdb_error_t & error)

-        Searches the cluster for all entries whose aliases start with "prefix".
-The method will return a std::vector of std::string containing the aliases of matching entries.

-        The handle must be initialized and connected (see :cpp:func`connect).

-        :param prefix: A pointer to a null terminated string representing the search prefix
-        :param error: A reference to an error that will receive the result of the operation.

-        :returns: A std::vector of std::string containing the aliases of matching entries.

     .. cpp:function:: qdb_error_t expires_at(const char * alias, qdb_time_t expiry_time)